 Simply cut a sheet of parchment paper to the length of the tray, grease the bottom and sides with a little vegetable oil or vegan butter then line with the cut parchment paper.
 If you don’t have any, greasing the tray with some vegetable oil or vegan butter is better than nothing!

-Mix the dry mixture very well before adding the wet mixtures
+Mix the dry mixture very well before adding the wet mixture

 This recipe calls for arrowroot flour.
 It has a unique character that starts to thicken when it’s in contact with warm liquid.
 Because the white chocolate mixture in this recipe uses warm melted cacao butter, if you don’t mix the dry ingredients together very thoroughly, the arrowroot flour in the mixture can start sticking together which can lead to uneven texture in the brownies.
 So to prevent this from happening, mix the dry ingredients very well with a whisk before adding wet mixtures!